sawsent/valorantTracker/README.md

 - **Performance Analysis:** Helps players identify trends and areas for improvement in their gameplay.
 - **Player Comparison:** Enables comparison of user stats with other players for benchmarking purposes.
 - **Interactive Dashboard:** Provides a central interface for users to interact with their data effectively.

-## Technologies Used
-- **Frontend Development:** Built using pure JavaScript and jQuery for scripting, with HTML and CSS for layout and styling.